OpenDAoC/OpenDAoC-Core/SRD/05_Social_Systems/Emote_System.md

 | /yes | eEmote.Yes | Nodding |

 #### Horse/Mount Emotes

+**Game Rule Summary**: When you're riding a horse, you get access to special emotes that show both you and your mount performing actions.
+You can make your horse rear up dramatically, graze peacefully, or perform tricks.
+These emotes only work when you're actually mounted and add a lot of character to mounted roleplay.

 | Command | Emote ID | Description |
 |---------|----------|-------------|
 | /lookfar | eEmote.Rider_LookFar | Look into distance |